Build-Better-Music/Build-Better-Music.github.io/_drafts/IncreaseRhythmicVarietyInYourMelody.md

 Tuplets like triplets change the subdivision of a beat to give each beat a new feel.
 The rhythm cannot simply fit into a box.
 Tuplets change the box.

 It's the difference between 12/8 and 4/4.
-They have the same number of beats, the strong and week beats, but different internal subdivisions.
+They have the same number of beats, the strong and weak beats, but different internal subdivisions.

 The key here is that simple triplets aren't enough to add tons of variety nowadays.
 Switching between 8th notes and 8th note triplets is so commonplace that we hardly flinch when there is a switch between the two.